Undergraduate programs

 This program provides an introduction to and experience in diverse forms of public communication that draw on journalistic traditions that are being transformed by digital platforms and data driven communication.
 Students with this certificate will gain interdisciplinary experience and have a unique qualification to be ready to enter the rapidly changing world of digital journalism.

-Learn more about Certificate in Creative Technologies in Digital Journalism
+Learn more about Certificate in Digital Journalism

 Semester in Podcasting